FilipKon/CoDiP/README.md

 # Conformational Differences of Proteins with the example for pentameric ligand-gated ion channels

-If you don't want to install the application offline you can visit fkoniuszewski.pythonanywhere.com to view the results.
+If you don't want to install the application you can visit fkoniuszewski.pythonanywhere.com to view the results.

 ***